 Unlike modern strength athletes, Cyr was a circus performer.
 This meant he was forced to use a variety of common and uncommon objects in his shows.
 For Cyr, it was important to both prove his strength and entertain the audience.

-The Cyr dumbbell, fit neatly into this category.
-During the peak of his strength, the 1880s, Cyr began touring with the dumbbell.
-Larger than the average dumbbell, with an incredibly thick handle, the Cyr dumbbell weighed 202 lbs. when empty but could reach over 270 lbs. when loaded with shot.
+Cyr’s dumbbells fit neatly into this category.
+During the peak of his strength, the 1880s, Cyr began touring with a series of heavy dumbbells.
+Larger than the average dumbbell, with an incredibly thick handle, Cyr’s dumbbells weighed anywhere in the high 100s to the high 200s.
+Depending on the dumbbell filling they could reach over 270 lbs.
 Cyr retired from strength contests in the early 1900s and died in 1912.

 What happened the dumbbell?

 Much to my initial ignorance, Cyr owned several dumbbells.
 Many of these can still be viewed at the Cyr Museum in St. Jean de Matha, Quebec.
 Some of his dumbbells remained at the museum while others went to private collectors be they Ben Weider or Bob Hoffman of York Barbell.